Atalanta BC: Fluctuating performances (1994–2016)

-New heights under Gasperini (2016–present)
+New heights under Gasperini (2016–2025)

-Former Genoa coach Gian Piero Gasperini was appointed before the 2016–17 season.
+Former Genoa coach Gian Piero Gasperini was appointed as manager before the 2016–17 season.
 Despite initial difficulties, the club's results steadily improved throughout the season.
 Gasperini integrated players from the club's youth sector and led the club to a fourth-place league finish with 72 points, besting its previous records and qualifying for the 2017–18 UEFA Europa League after a 26-year absence from UEFA competitions.
 In the Europa League, the club reached the round of 32, losing 4–3 on aggregate to Borussia Dortmund.
 In 2017–18, Atalanta finished seventh in the league, entering the qualifying rounds for 2018–19 UEFA Europa League, though was eliminated in a penalty shootout by Danish club Copenhagen.
 Despite a difficult start to the 2018–19 season, Atalanta achieved many positive results and finished third in Serie A, its best ever league finish; with this result, the club qualified for the UEFA Champions League group stage for the first time in its history.
 Atalanta also reached the Coppa Italia final, though lost 2–0 to Lazio.

 In the 2019–20 season, Atalanta lost its first three Champions League matches, but went on to qualify for the round of 16.
-Atalanta then defeated Spanish club Valencia in both legs of the round of 16, reaching the quarterfinals, where it would be eliminated by French champions Paris Saint-Germain.
+Atalanta then defeated Spanish club Valencia in both legs of the round of 16, reaching the quarterfinals, where it would be eliminated by French champion Paris Saint-Germain.
 The club also repeated its third-place finish in Serie A and achieved a second consecutive Champions League qualification, breaking several club records.
-In the 2020–21 season, Atalanta reached the round of 16 in the Champions League for the second time, following an away victory over Ajax, and later secured Champions League qualification and third place in Serie A for the third consecutive time.
+In the 2020–21 season, Atalanta reached the round of 16 in the Champions League for the second time, following an away victory over Ajax.
+They would later secure Champions League qualification by finishing in third place in Serie A for the third consecutive time, and reached the Coppa Italia final for the second time in three years, though they lost 2–1 to Juventus.